liferay/liferay-docs/user/articles/05-setting-up/02-instance-settings/02-configuring-virtual-instance-settings/03-instance-configuration-settings.markdown

 ## Contact Information

 The Contact Information configuration entry specifies how to contact the organization that owns the virtual instance.
-It's divided into the sections listed below:
+It's divided into several
+sections:

 **ADDRESSES:** Specify the primary, mailing, shipping, P.O.
 Box, etc. address of the organization.